ryanallen/words-of-my-perfect-teacher/README.md

 People in whom the **[five poisons](#five-poisons)**&mdash;that is, [negative emotions](#negative-emotions) such as hatred for enemies, infatuation with friends and relatives, and so forth&mdash; **are extremely strong**, may wish from time to time that they could practice some kind of true [Dharma](#dharma).
 But the [five poisons](#five-poisons) are too strong, dominating their minds most of the time and preventing them from ever accomplishing the [Dharma](#dharma) properly.

-**2. Very stupid beings,**
+**2. Too stupid**

-lacking even the slightest glimmer of intelligence, might enter the [Dharma](#dharma) but, being unable to understand a single word of the teaching or its meaning, they will never be able to study it or reflect and meditate upon it.
+Very stupid beings, lacking even the slightest glimmer of intelligence, might enter the [Dharma](#dharma) but, being unable to understand a single word of the teaching or its meaning, they will never be able to study it or reflect and meditate upon it.

 **3. Led by false teacher**

 Once people have been taken as **disciples by a false [spiritual friend](#spiritual-friend) who teaches the view and action in a perverted manner**, their minds will be led on to wrong paths and will not be in accord with the true [Dharma](#dharma).

+**4. Too lazy**

+People who want to learn the [Dharma](#dharma) but are **too lazy**, without even a trace of diligence, will never accomplish it because they are so ensnared in their own indolence and procrastination.

+**5. Too many obscurations and negative actions**

+Some people's **[obscurations](#obscurations) and [negative actions](#negative-action)** are such that, in spite of the effort they put into the [Dharma](#dharma), they fail to develop any of the right qualities in their minds.
+Their **backlog of [bad actions](#negative-action) has overwhelmed them**, and they will lose confidence in the teachings without perceiving that it is all due to their own past actions.

+**6. Servants without autonomy**

+Those who are **in servitude to someone else, and have lost their autonomy**, may want to take up [Dharma](#dharma); but the person who dominates them does not allow them to practice.

+**7. Out of fear without conviction**

+Some people take up [Dharma](#dharma) out of **fear for this present life&mdash;that they might lack food or clothing, or experience other afflictions.
+But since they have no deep conviction in the [Dharma](#dharma)**, they give themselves up to their old habits and get involved in things that are not [Dharma](#dharma).

+**8. Imposters**

+Others are **imposters** who, through a pretense of [Dharma](#dharma), try to win possessions, services and prestige.
+In front of others they assume the guise of practitioners, but in their minds they are only interested in this life, so they are far removed from the path of liberation.

+These are [eight circumstances that render it impossible to continue practising the Dharma].(#23-the-eight-intrusive-circumstances-that-leave-no-freedom-to-practice-the-dharma)

 #### 2.4 THE EIGHT INCOMPATIBLE PROPENSITIES THAT LEAVE NO FREEDOM TO PRACTICE THE DHARMA
 ### **3. Reflecting on images that show how difficult it is to find the freedoms and advantages**